How long have you been writing?

 Do you only write children’s stories?

 No. I write poetry, serious and fun, and I write short stories for adults.
-I have one poem published in an anthology.
+I have had a few poems published in anthologies.

 Have you got any stories on the go now?